 If you’re married and you are planning on staying in hotels in more rural areas of the Middle East, it’s not a bad idea to have a copy of your marriage certificate with you.
 We’ve been asked a few places to show this at check-in – usually, we got away with just showing our wedding rings, but sometimes people put up a bit of a fuss!

 What Not to Pack for a Trip to the Middle East

 In most Middle Eastern countries, you are not allowed to pack and bring in your own alcohol.
 Several have options to purchase it at duty-free, but many do not.
 As a rule of thumb, don’t carry it in – plan to buy it there.

 Again, most Middle Eastern countries do not allow pork in through customs.
 Muslims do not eat pork and many countries do not allow it to be sold.
 Some countries with non-Muslim populations will sell it in certain grocery stores.
 So if you need it, plan to buy it in the country.

 Depending on what you prescription medication you bring with you (especially psychotropics), it’s a good idea to have your prescription with you.
 Your bags might be searched at customs and some countries will take your medication if you can’t show a prescription.

 Most Middle Eastern countries (even the UAE) have very strict drug laws.
 Like many, many years in jail.
 Don’t even bring weed.

-If you have any questions about what’s appropriate to pack for a trip to the Middle East, please feel free to ask in the comments below or contact us here.
+If you have any questions about what’s appropriate to pack for a trip to the Middle East, please feel free to ask in the comments below.